cmdruid/nostr-dns/README.md

 # nostr-dns

-This will be a basic nextjs template project for launching a nip5 DNS service.
+Basic Nextjs template project for launching a nip5 DNS service.

-The goal is to have a one-click install that registers pubkeys for nip5, and generates invoices to pay for them.

-Stay tuned.
+This site will register names to a pubkey, and generate invoices.